Joint Visible Light and RF Backscatter Communications for Ambient IoT Network: Fundamentals, Applications, and Opportunities: Joint VLC-AmBC System Architecture

 \subsection{VLC Access Points}

 VLC APs serve as light transmitters in the proposed system, playing a critical role in both providing illumination and transmitting data.
-VLC APs typically employ LED arrays as optical transmitters, leveraging their capability of fast intensity modulation to encode and transmit information signals.
+VLC APs typically employ LED arrays as optical transmitters, leveraging their capability for fast intensity modulation to encode and transmit information.
 The principle of operation for VLC APs relies on intensity modulation and direct detection (IM/DD), where the LED transmitter modulates light intensity according to the data that needs to be transmitted from sensors and central controllers.
-Common configurations incorporate dimming control for illumination comfort, flicker mitigation techniques for human comfort, and spatial diversity strategies to enhance communication reliability and coverage.
+Common configurations incorporate dimming control and flicker mitigation for visual comfort, and spatial diversity strategies to enhance communication reliability and coverage.
 The deployment of VLC APs involves practical considerations, including precise placement for optimal illumination and communication coverage, management of optical interference, and periodic calibration and replacement of aging LED components.